-Dr. Manfred Schoch is a postdoctoral researcher at the Chair of Digital Management of the Faculty of Business, Economics and Social Sciences at the University of Hohenheim as well as a member of University of Augsburg, Fraunhofer FIT, and the Research Center Finance and Information Management (FIM).
+Dr. Manfred Schoch is a postdoctoral researcher at the Chair of Digital Management of the Faculty of Business, Economics and Social Sciences at the University of Hohenheim as well as a member of Fraunhofer FIT, and the FIM Research Center for Information Management.

-In research and practice, Dr. Schoch deals with issues revolving around the topics of New Digital Work, Social Network Dynamics, and Digital Well-being.
+In research and practice, Dr. Schoch deals with issues revolving around the topics of Technology Use, New Digital Work, and Data Analytics.
 His special focus is on use processes and outcomes of technology use, as well as on IT-supported collaboration within organizations.
 In the center of his research inquiries are the efficient and human-centered design of technology as well as its use.
 This is particularly relevant against the backdrop of the increasing digitalization of our lives.

 In his research, Dr. Schoch uses a broad spectrum of methods, including both quantitative methods (especially the analysis of secondary data, network data, and survey data) and qualitative methods (especially based on interviews).
 He is also interested in mixed-methods designs that combine both data sources.
 In addition to numerous relevant publications, Dr. Schoch is involved in the scientific community as a reviewer for various journals and conferences.